Well done on taking this first step

 You have contemplated a full health check-up for a while and have finally decided the time has come to put your health first and go for it!
 Go you!

 Congratulations on taking the important first step!
-We can understand how it might feel daunting and confusing to know what all the testing means and what to choose, so we are here to demystify things for you!
+We understand how it might feel daunting and confusing to know what all the testing means and what to choose, so we’re here to demystify things for you.

 The blood tests included in your preventative health screening depend on which Wellman or Wellwoman package you choose.